The Scott Street Five String Finals

 Preliminary entries will be by means of single video submitted to show the contestant actually playing, making sure that his or her face is visible.
 More than one tune may be submitted but the total length of entry can be no longer than four (4) minutes.
 Videos may be simple phone quality, professionally done, or anything in between, but the quality of the videos themselves will not impact the judging as long as the player’s level of proficiency is clear.
 Entrants may include accompanists at their discretion but the focus should be on the player’s banjo ability.
 All videos must be uploaded to YouTube so that a link can by copied and pasted to the contestant’s entry form.
 Entrants should only submit public domain tunes, original compositions, or songs to which she or he has permission from the song owner to record on video and post to YouTube.
 Entrants grant JAMinc, its agents, and affiliate the right to use any video posted by Guardian (defined below) for purposes of administering this contest and promotion thereof.
 All contest submissions must be received by Saturday, September 28th at 5pm Eastern time.

-Contest submissions must be posted to www.richmondfolkfestival.org/banjo by a parent or guardian of the entrant (a “Guardian”), under such Guardian’s consent for JAMinc, its agents, and affiliates to use entrant’s name, likeness, image, voice, and video, in order to be considered as a valid contest entry.
+Contest submissions must be posted by a parent or guardian of the entrant (a “Guardian”), under such Guardian’s consent for JAMinc, its agents, and affiliates to use entrant’s name, likeness, image, voice, and video, in order to be considered as a valid contest entry.
 Players are limited to ONE submission, any submissions beyond that will not be taken into consideration.
 The video must be in the horizontal (landscape) format and at least part of it must be wide enough to show the contestant’s face.
 First place winners of our past Scott Street Five String Finals are ineligible to enter.

 JAMinc/Richmond Folk Festival reserve the right to take down any inappropriate content and or additional entries.